katilp/opendata-howto-docker-pre-exercise/_episodes/02-installing-docker.md

 ## Commands Cheatsheet

 There are many [Docker commands](https://docs.docker.com/engine/reference/commandline/docker/) that can be executed for different tasks.
-However, the most useful for our purposes are the following:
+However, the most useful for our purposes are the following.
+We will show some usage examples for some of these commands later.
+Feel free to explore other commands.

 * List images:
 ~~~